-If your Snake Plant is developing too slowly, you should speculate an issue.
+If your Snake Plant develops too slowly, you should speculate an issue.

 The shallow development of plants is a consequence of either lack of moisture or supplements.

-If you are looking for ways to increase your Snake plant’s growth speed, we have you covered.
+We have you covered if you are looking for ways to increase your Snake plant’s growth speed.